-You pay no tax if you hold your Bitcoin, Litecoin, Ethereum, Ripple, or other altcoins.
+You pay no tax if you hold your Bitcoin, Litecoin, Ether, Ripple, or other altcoins.
 It's only once your sell your crypto for any fiat currency that you will be taxed.

 - The wallet address that the key belongs to

 - When you acquired the key and when you lost it

 - The cost of acquiring the stolen/lost cryptocurrency

 - The fact that the wallet was controlled by you